-Three Jewish Art Salon members have been selected to participate in NYC’s Sukkah Wood 2017: Asherah Cinnamon, Shayna Denburg and Fortune Chalme (with David Braha).
+The Jewish Art Salon is co-sponsoring NYC’s Sukkah Wood 2017.
+We provided the curator, Goldie Gross, and three Jewish Art Salon members have been selected to participate 2017: Asherah Cinnamon, Shayna Denburg and Fortune Chalme (with David Braha).

 Sukkah Wood is an event where artists will produce temporary dwelling art installations that conform with the standards of a Sukkah.
-Curated by Goldie Gross, Sukkah Wood 2017, can be experienced live on Sunday, October 8th 2017, between 12 and 4 pm, at Inwood Hill Park, Manhattan.
+Sukkah Wood 2017 can be experienced live on Sunday, October 8th 2017, between 12 and 4 pm, at Inwood Hill Park, Manhattan.

 Sukkahwood is about re-thinking something so essential to Jewish tradition through unique and out-of-the-box thinking.
 Its values of inclusion are universal and seeks to bring together people from all walks of life.